HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 April 2026 saw a surge in high-risk cyber threats including a severe Qualcomm Snapdragon hardware vulnerability, a Linux privilege escalation flaw dubbed Pack2TheRoot, targeted malware attacks on Israeli water treatment plants, and unauthorized data access at Booking.com.
-This article consolidates multiple verified reports to provide a comprehensive analysis of these incidents, their impact, and actionable steps for individuals and organizations to protect themselves in the evolving cyber threat landscape.

 # Critical Cybersecurity Incidents in April 2026: From Qualcomm Chipset Flaws to Water Facility Malware